jamesm224/community_dynamics/README.md

     - Contain QC plots, comparison between FCM and metagenomic data
     - Visualize abundance of reads using bowtie2
     - Visualize abundance of reads corrected with and without estimated extraction efficiency

-4. Process the RNASeq data.
-The remainder of Data Analysis was performed in R.
-  - Process raw data to obtain edgeR data.
-    - Relative read counts were used for Differential Expression Analysis
-    - Includes ClusterProfiler Pathway Enrichement Analysis

-  - Analyze Differential Expression Analysis results for RNASeq data
-    - Includes heatmaps, pathway plots, and LFC analysis

-  - Analyze the absolute count RNASeq data
-    - Includes the conversion of relative to absolute count data
-    - Incorporates a customizable script for generating gene diagrams for all desired KEGG pathways